mindreframer/golang-devops-stuff/README.md

 ### Using pixlserv locally

 Start redis (see the [Requirements](#requirements) section for details).
-Create a directory `local-images` with some JPEG or PNG images in the same directory where you installed pixlserv.
+Create a directory `images` with some JPEG or PNG images in the same directory where you installed pixlserv.
 Then run:

 ```
 ./pixlserv run config/example.yaml